Skip to content

 Silence checksilence_timeout_seconds0sOptional group-level silence review and idle transition; 0 disables it

-Help nudgehelp_nudge_interval_seconds / help_nudge_min_messages600s / 10Prompt actor to revisit cccc_help and refresh working context
+Help nudgehelp_nudge_interval_seconds / help_nudge_min_messages0s / 0Optional prompt to revisit cccc_help

 Delivery Policy